The Persians: Subsequent production history

 Detail from the front cover of the programme to Peter Sellars' 1993 production of the play.

 According to a scholium at Aristophanes' Frogs 1028, Hiero of Syracuse at some point invited Aeschylus to reproduce The Persians in Sicily.

 Seventy years after the play was produced, the comic playwright Aristophanes mentions an apparent Athenian reproduction of The Persians in his Frogs (405 BC).
 In it, he has Aeschylus describe The Persians as "an effective sermon on the will to win.
 Best thing I ever wrote"; while Dionysus says that he "loved that bit where they sang about the days of the great Darius, and the chorus went like this with their hands and cried 'Wah!
 Wah!'"
 (1026–28).

 The Persians was popular in the Roman Empire and Byzantine Empire, who also fought wars with the Persians, and its popularity has endured in modern Greece.
 According to Anthony Podlecki, during a production at Athens in 1965 the audience "rose to its feet en masse and interrupted the actors' dialogue with cheers."

-The American Peter Sellars directed a production of The Persians at the Edinburgh Festival and Los Angeles Festival in 1993, which presented the play as a response to the Gulf War of 1990–1991.
+The American Peter Sellars directed a production of The Persians at the Edinburgh Festival and the Los Angeles Festival in 1993, which presented the play as a response to the Gulf War of 1990–1991.
 The production was in a new translation by Robert Auletta.
 It opened at the Royal Lyceum Theatre on 16 August 1993.
 Hamza El Din composed and performed its music, with additional music by Ben Halley Jr. and sound design by Bruce Odland and Sam Auinger.
 Dunya Ramicova designed the costumes and James F. Ingalls the lighting.
 Cordelia Gonzalez played Atossa, Howie Seago the Ghost of Darius, and John Ortiz played Xerxes.
 The Chorus was performed by Ben Halley Jr, Joseph Haj, and Martinus Miroto.